-Ford considered upgrading security for the 2018 Transit Custom, but found that fleet customers who had done this themselves were now being broken into by criminals using power cutting tools – a form of attack that it is sadly almost impossible to prevent.
+Ford considered upgrading security for the 2018 Transit Custom as standard, but found that fleet customers who had done this themselves were now being broken into by criminals using power cutting tools – a form of attack that it is sadly almost impossible to prevent.

 Which Ford Transit Custom is best for me?